 Recycling Your Vehicle

-If you’re looking for a local site in the Morecambe area to safely recycle your vehicle, look no further than Morecambe Metals.
+If you’re looking for a local site in the Morecambe area to safely scrap your car, look no further than Morecambe Metals.
 We are an Authorised Treatment Facility providing recycling services for the depollution of End of Life Vehicles.
 We have a purpose-built depollution rig that allows ELVs to be depolluted to current legislative standards.
-Our services include the removal of hazardous components, so they can be reused, recycled or disposed of correctly.
+Our scrap your car services include the removal of hazardous components, so they can be reused, recycled or disposed of correctly.

 As a certified ATF we follow the Environment Agency’s strict guidelines and are fully committed to ensuring we meet all requirements when conducting end of life recycling services.
 At Morecambe Metals, we can provide a Certificate of Destruction (CoD) for passenger vehicles and light goods vehicles that are under 3.5 tonnes.
 A CoD is an official DVLA document certifying that the ELV will be destroyed and recycled in the correct manner.
 This is also updated live on the DVLA database, giving you the peace of mind that your vehicle and the paperwork have been dealt with efficiently and effectively.